Back to Journals » Journal of Multidisciplinary Healthcare » Aims and Scope

 Aims and Scope

-The Journal of Multidisciplinary Healthcare (JMDH) aims to represent and publish research in healthcare areas delivered by practitioners of different disciplines.
-This includes studies and reviews conducted by multidisciplinary teams (combining or involving several academic disciplines or professional specializations) as well as research which evaluates or reports the results or conduct of such teams or healthcare processes in general.
+The Journal of Multidisciplinary Healthcare (JMDH) aims to publish research in healthcare areas delivered by practitioners of all disciplines.
+This includes studies and reviews conducted by multidisciplinary teams (involving several academic or professional specializations) as well as research which evaluates or reports on the conduct of such teams and healthcare processes.

-The journal covers a very wide range of areas and we welcome submissions from practitioners at all levels and from all over the world.
-Good healthcare is not bounded by person, place or time and the journal aims to reflect this.
+The journal covers a very wide range of areas and we welcome submissions from practitioners of all disciplines across the world.
+Good healthcare is not bound by person, place or time and the journal aims to reflect this.

 The Journal of Multidisciplinary Healthcare will no longer consider meta-analyses for publication.

-Case reports/series submitted to the Journal of Multidisciplinary Healthcare will be diverted to the International Medical Case Reports Journal (The International Medical Case Reports Journal is not an Impact Factor journal).
+Case reports/series submitted to the Journal of Multidisciplinary Healthcare will be diverted to the International Medical Case Reports Journal.

 Related journals you may also be interested in: